asnewman/backtickapi/README.md

 An unofficial https://tildes.net API.

 ## Background
 The Backtick API powers the [Backtick](https://tildes.net/~tildes/15xb/looking_for_beta_testers_for_my_tildes_net_ios_app) mobile app, though it is built in a generic fashion to be available for any client to use.
 Currently, all endpoints scrape publicly available data and do not require any user credentials as inputs.
-Calls to Tildes are [cached](https://github.com/asnewman/backtickapi/blob/718e938ea50b172f7db3d2830ba856583e29a668/src/http.ts#L13) to prevent overloading of the Tildes server.
+Calls to Tildes are [cached](https://github.com/asnewman/backtickapi/blob/718e938ea50b172f7db3d2830ba856583e29a668/src/http.ts#L13) for a short period of time to prevent overloading the Tildes server.
 If you have any questions, please check out the [Backtick Discord server](https://discord.gg/uKzFN9HRV).
 Contributions are welcomed and appreciated!

 ## Usage